chinamike65/hugo-tuolesi/content/book2/book2en.md

 The three treasures must be offered.

-This is what Mandha offered.
+This is what Mandala offered.

 To pray for the benefit of all beings with compassion, to receive the blessings that have been prayed for is to pray to Buddhas, Bodhisattvas, the Guru, the Three Jewels, to benefit all beings, and to accept these offerings.

 After accepting it, give me and other sentient beings the blessings of body, speech, and mind.

-3. The merits of Mandha Thirty-seven offerings are the merits of each offering of Mandha.
+3. The merits of Thirty-seven Point Mandala Offering are the merits of each offering of Mandala.

 Every offering has a common result, which is to gain wealth.